 - Preheat the oven to 350 degrees F

 - Place the egg whites in a separate bowl or a measuring cup.

 - Combine cake flour and freeze-dried strawberries in a food processor and grind to form a powdery, pale pink flour with no visible pieces of dried fruit.

-- Combine the sugar, butter, salt, baking powder and baking soda in the bowl of a stand mixer.
+- Combine the sugar, butter, baking soda and salt in the bowl of a stand mixer.
 With the paddle attached mix first on low speed to combine the ingredients and then increase to medium speed and beat until lighter in color and fluffy, about 5 minutes.
 Scrape the bottom and sides of the bowl.